Cheppers/gathercontent-client/README.md

 Endpoint: **POST: /projects**

 Create a new project for a specific account.
-Return the id of the newly created project.
+Returns the id of the newly created project.

-Paramters:
+Parameters:

 - ```int $accountId```: the ID of the account